 Finding accommodation in Auckland, and near to AUT, can be difficult if you don’t already live here.
-This information describes flat-sharing (shared living in a privately rented property) and other accommodation options.
+The contacts and resources on this page may help you find accommodation near the campus you will be studying at.

 AUT has not inspected or endorsed the accommodation options described on this page.
 You must contact the provider directly for details or more information.

 The type of accommodation you choose might depend on your budget and how long you want to stay.

 Any accommodation providers listed below are not inspected or endorsed by AUT and you must contact them directly.

 Long-term accommodation for either a semester or a full academic year is more cost effective while living in Auckland.
 Expect to pay a bond (typically two-four weeks of rent), and also one week's rent (or more) in advance.
 The bond is returned to you at the end of your stay as long as the property is in a clean and tidy condition.

 Short-term accommodation may be a good option if you are new to Auckland and want somewhere to stay while you settle in and look for longer-term accommodation.